Newsroom to Classroom

 Forging meaningful connections between journalists and students.

-This program — offered through NLP’s Checkology® virtual classroom — provides unique opportunities for students to hear from real-world experts, for journalists to participate in news literacy education and for educators to enhance their students’ classroom learning.
+This program — offered to educators exclusively through NLP’s Checkology® virtual classroom — provides unique opportunities for students to hear from real-world experts, for journalists to participate in news literacy education and for educators to enhance their students’ classroom learning.

-Checkology makes it easy for educators with Premium accounts to request a visit from a vetted NLP journalist volunteer: Just search the online directory, filter results by area of expertise and other factors, and send a request for an engaging, conversational news literacy lesson.
+Checkology makes it easy for educators to request a visit from a vetted NLP journalist volunteer: Just search the online directory, filter results by area of expertise and other factors, and send a request for an engaging, conversational news literacy lesson.

 These sessions are designed to: